Sherry Gambin-Walsh: Politics

 Following the 2015 provincial election she served as Minister of Children, Seniors and Social Development until moving to Service NL in a 2017 cabinet shuffle.

 In April 2018, Gambin-Walsh confirmed she was one of the MHAs who filed a complaint against Cabinet Minister Eddie Joyce accusing him of bullying and harassment.
 Joyce was subsequently removed from Cabinet and the Liberal caucus.
 Other allegations of bullying and harassment followed Gambin-Walsh's and the issue turned into a major political scandal.

 She was re-elected in the 2019 provincial election.
 On April 4, 2020, Gambin-Walsh was removed from cabinet as the RCMP launched a criminal investigation into allegations that she leaked cabinet documents.
 On September 9, 2020 the RCMP stated that Gambin-Walsh broke cabinet confidentially by leaking information to Paul Didham, a senior police officer with the Royal Newfoundland Constabulary.
 The RCMP stated that Gambin-Walsh would not be charged criminally as no one benefited from the information; however Premier Furey did not reappoint her to cabinet.

 She was re-elected in the 2021 provincial election.
+On May 9, 2025, she was appointed Minister Responsible for Women and Gender Equality.

+Gambin-Walsh was re-elected in the 2025 Newfoundland and Labrador general election.